 There is ultimately only ever a single direct agricultural impact of mining and that is a change to the future agricultural production potential of the land.
 This impact can occur by way of different mechanisms.
 There will be a temporary cessation of agricultural production for the duration of mining activity on the site, but the potential impact of major concern is a reduction in the long-term agricultural production potential of the site.

-In this case, this assessment finds that there is unlikely to be a significant long-term reduction in the agricultural production potential of the site provided that effective rehabilitation is implemented.
-This is because of the deep, sandy soil conditions.
-Retention of sufficient topsoil will retain the existing agricultural potential of the site.
+The significance of a reduction of agricultural production potential is a direct function of the following three factors: